 Responsible Tourism

-Nepal Adventure Team strongly believes that we all are equally responsible for acting in favor of the local people and the surrounding environment.
-Our clients too have an important role to
+Nepal Adventure Team strongly believes that we are all equally responsible for acting in favor of the local people and the surrounding environment.
+Our clients, too, have an important role to

-• Respect the local laws, customs, and beliefs
+- Respect the local laws, customs, and beliefs

-• Always ask for permission before doing something in the local area or consult the leader
+- Always ask for permission before doing something in the local area, or consult the leader

-• Keep the area the same as you found it, wherever you go, and dispose of rubbish
+- Keep the area the same as you found it, wherever you go, and dispose of rubbish

-• Support local skills to encourage the positive sides of tourism.
+- Support local skills to encourage the positive sides of tourism.

 Feedback and Reviews

-This is very very important for us.
-After your travel, we want your feedback whether it is good or bad since thats the way we can thrive further.
+This is very, very important for us.
+After your travel, we want your feedback, whether it is good or bad, since that's the way we can thrive further.
 To motivate you to finish the review or feedback online, we are going to give you an 8% discount on your next trip with us.
 Outstanding, ain't it!

 What Our Guests Say?